cos-public/LibManager/readme.md

 To view current library configurations - right click on a project in solution explorer and choose 'Libraries...'
 ![Library Manager Dialog screenshot](https://raw.githubusercontent.com/cos-public/LibManager/master/doc/manager.png)

-`I L i` indicator show current library configuration state - Include Directory configured, Library Directory configured, Library Dependency configured respectively.
+`I L l` indicator show current library configuration state - Include Directory configured, Library Directory configured, Library Dependency configured respectively.
 Green - fully configured, Blue - partially configured (if a library has multiple Library Directories or Libraries), White - not configured.
 Indicator not visible - library has no `Configuration` tag for corresponding project configuration.

 Use `Use` button to modify project configuration to use a library.
 It will modify Additional Include Directories, Additional Library Directories and Additional Dependencies project properties with entries from library configuration xml file.